ShinhwanKang/BeGin/docs/000/install.rst

 Installation
 ----------------

-You can install BeGin using pip with the following command:
+You can install BeGin with the following command:

 .. code:: bash

-    pip install begin-cl
+    python setup.py install